stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 A type-3 transaction encodes two well-formed, signed, but conflicting microblock headers.
 That is, the headers are different, but have the same sequence number and/or parent block hash.
-If mined before the block reward matures, this transaction will cause the offending miner to lose their block reward.
+If mined before the block reward matures, this transaction will cause the offending miner to lose their block reward, and cause the sender of this transaction to receive a fraction of the lost coinbase as a reward for catching the bad behavior.
 This transaction has no access to the Clarity VM.

 #### Type-4: Coinbase